 - Spring and fall are the ideal seasons for Growing Cabbage In Pots.

-- Early Autumn season can also be a good time to grow Cabbages.
+- The early Autumn season can also be a good time to grow Cabbages.

 - Cabbages grow well in moderate climates, to protect the plants from summer temperatures, add a thick layer of mulch and increase the watering intervals to control the soil temperatures.